Lorenzofernz/Basic-Slot/README.md

 - 👋 Hi, I’m @Lorenzo Fernandez
-- 👀 I’m interested in software engineering.
+- 👀 I’m interested in software engineering and data analyst!
 - 🌱 I’m currently pursuing a computer science degree.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate!
 - 📫 How to reach me ...
+Lorenzofernz77@gmail.com

 <!---
 Lorenzofernz/Lorenzofernz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.